Does Playing Hard To Get Pay Off?

 One other question this set of studies sought to answer is how people play hard to get.
 To answer this, the researchers asked a sample of men and women whether they have ever played hard to get and, if so, how they accomplished this.
 Women reported playing hard to get more often than did men.
 In addition, the two most commonly reported tactics were acting confident and talking to other people, with men and women being equally likely to say that they had done these specific things before.
 However, several other reasons were reported, and some important sex differences emerged.
 Specifically, women were more likely than men to say that they do things like not calling, not talking much, and keeping busy.
 In contrast, men were more likely than women to report things like “saying all the right things but not calling,” “acting snotty or rude,” and “treating others like sh*t.”
 Fortunately, those last two were rated as occurring with very low frequency.
 I should also mention that just because at least a few people reported doing these behaviors, it does not necessarily mean that they work!

 Of course, these findings are limited in that they only looked at college students and, further, all participants were heterosexual.
-However, the results suggest that if you’re looking for casual sex, being more available will make you more successful–but if you’re looking for love, playing hard to get is the better strategy.
-In other words, when it comes to love, the old adage rings true: “why buy the cow when you can get the milk for free?”
+However, the results suggest that if you’re looking for casual sex, being more available is likely to make you more successful.
+But if you’re looking for love, playing a little bit hard to get just might pay dividends.

 [1] Jonason, P. K., & Li, N. P. (in press).
 Playing hard‐to‐get: Manipulating one’s perceived availability as a mate.
 European Journal of Personality.